sandybei/Applied_Data_Science/README.md

 ```
 python lasso_logistic_regression_samples.py
 ```
 to generate the 5 samples of the Logistic Regression's accuracies scores for each one of the feature selection methods.
+The samples have been loaded in a csv file and can be found in the **data** folder by the name **samples.csv**.

 ### 5. Statistical Comparison
 Run the command: